d-montgomery/d-montgomery.github.io/index.md

 author_profile: true
 ---

-David Montgomery is a Postdoctoral Researcher in Computational Science at the National Laboratory of the Rockies.
+I am a Postdoctoral Researcher in Computational Science at the National Laboratory of the Rockies.
 I develop high-performance computational tools for reactive flow, combustion, and energy applications.

 Research areas include: